 To learn more about how the app works—and why it might not be a good choice for most people—visit our health information fact sheet.

-What makes Natural Cycles an FDA-approved contraceptive?
 The company boasts that the accuracy of its algorithm makes it as effective as the birth control pill.
 But is it?
-We don’t think so, and we question the FDA’s decision to rush the app through the approval process.
+We don’t think so, and we question the FDA’s decision to rush the app through the clearance process.

 When a new medical device is seeking FDA approval but no similar device has already been approved, the FDA automatically designates it as a Class III device—the highest risk category, which includes pacemakers and replacement heart valves.
 Before they’re allowed on the market, Class III devices are subject to a rigorous premarket approval process (PMA) that can take years to complete.
 First-of-a-kind devices are typically reviewed by an advisory committee of experts.
 The committee must hold a public meeting and submit a final report that includes their recommendation and an overview of the evidence they considered.